Kōun: Biography

 Kazan'in Nagachika's year of birth is unknown.
 He was the son of Kazan'in Iekata and the grandson of Kazan'in Morokata.
 He followed his father and grandfather in serving the emperors of the Southern Court.

 In 1384 he is supposed to have left the Southern Court capital of Yoshino and gone wandering.
 His own account in the Kōun Kuden (which he wrote in 1408) indicates that around 1394 he took up residence in Kyoto.

 According to the postscript to the Kōun Senshu, by the first month of Genchū 6 (1389) he had risen to the rank of Naidaijin, but before this time he had already left court.
 Shortly after this date he entered Buddhist orders.

-He died in seventh month of Seichō 2 (1429).
+He died in seventh month of Shōchō 2 (1429).
 A poem of his dating to 1414 appears to give his age as around 70, meaning he was probably in his eighties at the time of his death.